Softing CAN-AC2-PCI with Philips SJA1000 FIFO Write Driver block

 If you use the double data type (legacy):

 If the block input consists of double values in a matrix, the block has one input port of type double.
 At this port, the required information must be provided to construct valid CAN messages to be written into the transmit FIFO.
-For each CAN message, five elements are passed:
+For each CAN message, five elements are passed in this order:

 The value can be either 1 (port 1) or 2 (port 2) and defines the port the CAN message is sent from.